-Learn vital business skills, grow capacity, and build a roadmap to rebound and sustain growth during this time of crisis with this intensive 6-week, online programme for London SME owners.
+Learn vital business skills, grow capacity, and build a roadmap to rebound and sustain growth during this time of crisis with this intensive 6-week programme for London SME owners.

 In partnership with:

-Format: Hybrid (Master classes will be held in-person at Bayes Executive Suite, alongside some online work)
+Format: In person (Masterclasses will be held in-person at Bayes Executive Suite, alongside some online work)

 Fee: Free of charge for qualifying SMEs

 Selection: The programme is funded by the London Business Hub and is free of charge for qualifying SMEs to attend.
-An in-depth application form will need to be submitted to assess initial eligibility, followed by an interview with the Programme Director.
+An in-depth application form will need to be submitted to assess initial eligibility and in some cases an interview with the Programme Director.